BlueCloudK/OEM-EV-Warranty-Management-System/BE/oem-ev-warranty-management-system/src/test/README.md

 ---

-## Liên hệ & Hỗ trợ
+## Contact & Support

-Nếu gặp vấn đề khi chạy test, vui lòng:
+If you encounter problems while running tests, please:
-1. Kiểm tra log chi tiết trong `target/surefire-reports/`
+1. Check the detailed logs in `target/surefire-reports/`
-2. Đảm bảo JDK version tương thích
+2. Ensure JDK version is compatible
-3. Clean và rebuild project: `mvn clean install`
+3. Clean and rebuild the project: `mvn clean install`

 ---

-**Cập nhật lần cuối**: Tháng 11, 2025
+**Last updated**: November, 2025